Engineering & Applied Science

 Advanced view of vision from a mathematical, computational, and neurophysiological perspective.
 Emphasis on differential geometry, machine learning, visual psychophysics, and advanced neurophysiology.
 Topics include perceptual organization, shading, color, and texture.

-ENAS 600a, Computer-Aided Engineering Marshall Long
+ENAS 600a or b, Computer-Aided Engineering Marshall Long

 Aspects of computer-aided design and manufacture (CAD/CAM).
 The computer’s role in the mechanical design and manufacturing process; commercial tools for two- and three-dimensional drafting and assembly modeling; finite-element analysis software for modeling mechanical, thermal, and fluid systems.